Pediatric Gastroenterology & Nutrition

 - Stool softeners and laxatives for constipation

 Some GI diseases can affect your child’s ability to break down food or absorb nutrients.
-If your provider is concerned about your child’s nutritional status, our GI nutritionist can work with you to recommend foods and supplements to keep your child healthy.
+If your provider is concerned about your child’s nutritional status, our pediatric GI dietitian can work with you to recommend foods and supplements to keep your child healthy.

 Most pediatric GI conditions can be treated with medications and endoscopic procedures.
-Surgery is usually reserved for complex or advanced inflammatory bowel disease.
 When necessary, our pediatric gastroenterologists partner with experienced pediatric surgeons and anesthesiologists at Golisano Children’s Hospital.
 Together, we coordinate care so your child gets what they need before, during and after surgery.

 The Aerodigestive Clinic combines the expertise of pediatric gastroenterologists, pulmonologists, ENT specialists and speech language pathologists to care for children with aerodigestive disorders.
 Your child receives comprehensive assessment and treatment based on input from the entire team.
 We coordinate appointments so your child can see the specialists they need in one visit.

 Our Weight Management Clinic is a program designed to help children with obesity lose weight.
-A team of physicians, advanced practice providers, nutritionists, social workers and psychologists works with your child and family to ensure a holistic approach to care.
+A team of physicians, advanced practice professionals, dietitians, social workers and psychologists works with your child and family to ensure a holistic approach to care.
 Through regular visits with our team, you and your child receive:

 - Nutrition counseling